What is the EI Cure Project?

 EI is what’s known as a ‘Rare disease’ because it affects only 1 in 300,000 people.
 So here, in Switzerland, there are at most 20 people who have EI, but I’ve never met any of them.
 In fact, we have someone in the support group who is the only person with EI in their whole country.
 That’s how rare it is!

 Because EI is so rare, it also gets referred to as an ‘Orphan disease’ because the rarity means that there is no financial incentive for stakeholders to invest in research.
-There are new policies in place which provide financial incentives to researchers trying to get their product or treatment available for clinical use, however we’re nowhere near that yet.
+There are new policies in place which provide financial incentives to researchers trying to get their product or treatment available for clinical use, however we still need to do a lot of preclinical research in order to create a product.
+Until we have a tried and tested product on our hands, we can’t gain access to orphan disease grant money.
+This means that we need to fund the preclinical research in order to move forwards.

 At the end of 2022, I was invited to take the role of co-host and EI advocate for a special EI Webinar conducted by the UK Ichthyosis Support Group.
 During this webinar I was able to connect with Dr Reichelt and Professor Schmuth, and they suggested that we meet in the weeks that followed the webinar to formally discuss the future of research for EI.